canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

    ``Mock.assert_called_once`` was introduced in Python 3.6.
 If you don't know when a function was introduced, refer to `the Python documentation
    <https://docs.python.org/3/library/unittest.mock.html#unittest.mock.Mock.assert_called_once>`_.
-   For example, if you check the documentation for `Mock.assert_called_once<https://docs.python.org/3/library/unittest.mock.html#unittest.mock.Mock.assert_called_once>`_ you will see *Added in version 3.6.*
+   For example, if you check the documentation you will see *Added in version 3.6.*

 To run the tests go to the root of the provider and run the following: